delver/simplenlg/README.md

 https://code.google.com/p/simplenlg/, but augment the code with a maven pom.xml file with http://repo.delver.io as the initial repository.

-Note: No additional functionality (beyond mavenization) will ever be added.
+Note: No additional functionality (beyond Mavenization & Travis CI) will ever be added.

 License
 -------